-PROVIDED BY THE UNITED STATES ENVIRONMENTAL PROTECTION AGENCY rinking water sources in the United States, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+PROVIDED BY THE UNITED STATES ENVIRONMENTAL PROTECTION AGENCY rinking water sources in the both tap water and bottled water include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over or through the ground, it dissolves naturally occurring minerals and, sometimes, radioactive material.
-Water also picks up substances resulting from animal or human activity.
+Water also picks up substances resulting from

-To ensure that tap water is safe to drink, the Environmental Protection Agency regulates the amount of certain contaminants in water provided by public systems.
+To ensure that tap water is safe to drink, the Environmental Protection Agency regulates the water provided by public systems.
 The Food and Drug Administration regulates contaminants in bottled water to provide the same public health protection.